Robbie Grossman Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is fourth in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks third in MLB.

-- The Yankees' 3.31 team ERA ranks third across all MLB pitching staffs.
+- The Yankees have the sixth-ranked team ERA among all league pitching staffs (3.39).

-- Schmidt (0-2 with a 6.30 ERA and 24 strikeouts in 20 2/3 innings pitched) gets the start for the Yankees, his sixth of the season.
+- Brito makes the start for the Yankees, his sixth of the season.
+He is 2-2 with a 6.11 ERA and 12 strikeouts through 17 2/3 innings pitched.

-- The right-hander's most recent time out came on Sunday against the Toronto Blue Jays, when he tossed 5 2/3 innings, surrendering no earned runs while allowing three hits.
+- His most recent appearance was on Monday against the Minnesota Twins, when the righty went 2 2/3 innings, surrendering three earned runs while allowing three hits.

-- In five games this season, the 27-year-old has a 6.30 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .298 to opposing hitters.
+- The 25-year-old has put up an ERA of 6.11, with 6.1 strikeouts per nine innings, in five games this season.
+Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.